joelhawksley/identity/_posts/2026-05-06-adopting-herb-at-github.md

 <% end %>
 ```

-Which we fixed by switching to:
+Which I fixed by switching to:

 ```html+erb
 <% content = capture do %>